Kathryn A. Carroll

 Marketing of Consumer Products

-Advising for the Summer and Fall 2023 terms will begin in March!
+Advising emails for the Spring 2024 term will be sent out in October!
 If you are on my advising list, watch for an email from me then with more info.
-Advance Registration will begin the week after spring break.

-I am currently advising undergraduate students with the last name A-J who are pursuing the B.S. in FCS major, and M.S. in FCS students.
+I am currently advising M.S. in FCS students.
 I can also advise any student minoring in FCS.
-Please sign up for a time to meet during office hours (see above)!
+Please email me for a time to meet during office hours (see above)!